 - Do they have before and after photos of their work?

 - Will the treatment be painful?
-Is there an option for anesthetic?
+Is there an option for anaesthetic?

-- Are there any side effects and how likely are they?
+- Are there any side effects with lip fillers and how likely are they?

 The clinician should:

-- Undertake a consultation with client, discuss what the client wants to achieve from the treatment.
+- Undertake a consultation with the client, discuss what the client wants to achieve from the treatment.

 - Make the client aware of the different types of filler they use, and which fillers will produce the desired results.